-- 1. check for potential attack activity (could be based on IDS policies or even rate detection), and at the minimum check that the profile ID cookie seems authentic (for example by checking that it is often coming from the same IP or the same geographic location) - 2. proxy to /cxs/privacy
+1. check for potential attack activity (could be based on IDS policies or even rate detection), and at the minimum check that the profile ID cookie seems authentic (for example by checking that it is often coming from the same IP or the same geographic location)

-7.2.
+6.2.
 ANONYMIZING A PROFILE